modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 ### Syntactic sugars

-For convenience and recognition among full Modelica users, a model component declaration may include modifications of `fixed` and `start` are allowed as syntactic sugar.
+For convenience and recognition among full Modelica users, a model component declaration may include modifications of `fixed` and `start` as syntactic sugar.
 Note that this does not make `fixed` and `start` actual attributes in Flat Modelica; the syntactic sugar is only piggy-backing on the syntax for modification of attributes.

 Setting `fixed = true` on the variable `'x'` is syntactic sugar for having:
 ```